goldcaddy77/warthog-starter/README.md

 Run `yarn start` to run the server.

-Then run some queries and mutations in GraphQL Playground.
-See the example GraphQL in the [examples.gql](./examples.gql) file
+## Using GraphQL Playground

+When you run `yarn start`, it will open [graphql-playground](https://github.com/prisma/graphql-playground).
+When in the playground, you can issue queries and mutations against the API.
+Try some of the examples in [examples.gql](./examples.gql).

+## Running tests

+Run `yarn test` to run tests